mercury-5/C-Projects/README.md

 # C Serial Port Reader

-This C program reads data from a serial port and displays it.
+Both the C program reads data from a serial port and displays it.
 It is configured to read from a specific serial port at a baud rate of 9600, without any parity checks and with 8 data bits.
 Hardware flow control (RTS/CTS) is disabled, and software flow control (XON/XOFF) is also disabled.
 The program reads one character at a time and waits for input indefinitely.

 ## Prerequisites